matthewlong29/PareAndFlourish_Site/_posts/2017-04-09-why-a-functional-resume-will-land-you-an-interview.md

 <hr class="secondary">

 You’ll have an interview in no time with the functional resume.
 You now have the power to tell an employer exactly what you want them to know, not just what you think should be on a resume.
 We would love to hear your resume tips and tricks!
-Please comment below or tweet us @pareandflourish!